 What is Lock Picking?

 Lock picking is an art.
-Some locks are easy to pick, while others need a lot of skill and special tools and techniques.
+Some locks are easy to pick, while others need a lot of skill, special tools, and techniques.
 If you intend to become an expert locksmith, it is crucial to know different kinds of equipment and be able to work with them.
-You have to know the companies that make locks that are most commonly used and see how they design them.
+You must know the companies that make the most commonly used locks and see how they design them.
 Only then will you be able to have the right tools and be in a position to pick locks on the go.

 Commonly used lock-picking techniques

 Different kinds of locks will need various tools and techniques to unlock them.
 Here are some of the most common methods locksmiths use to open doors, rooms, safes, and storage containers.

 - Raking or scrubbing is usually used to get started with picking a lock.
 In this technique, you use a torque wrench to apply torque to the cylinder and push individual pins upwards using a lock pick.
 The tool should ideally be wide-tipped so that you can push all the pins up in one go.

 - A vibration pick or gun is used mainly by law enforcers for quick picking of locks.
 When struck along with light use of force on the cylinder, it pushes all the pins up to the top of the well.
 If you get your timing right, this creates a temporary space to pry the lock.

 - Bumping makes use of specially designed bump keys.
 These keys are designed slightly differently from the manufacturer’s, with the cuts marginally lower and the piece of metal removed from the shoulder of the key.
 Striking the bump key hard creates an impact similar to using a vibrator pick, which separates the pins temporarily, creating a space to unlock.

 Tubular and combination locks may require other specialized techniques, depending on how well they are built.
 If poorly built, they can be picked using a padlock shim.
 Specialized locks will require you to improvise on the spot, which is only possible if you are good at what you do.